BrandonBahret/Activity-Logger/README.md

 # Activity-Logger
-A program in Qt to make logs for any activity you do.
+A program made with C++ and Qt to make logs for any activity you do.

 ---Activities Tab---